DhanujaCh/Count-Word/README.md

 Comments about this program:

-•	Program accepts input text file.
+•	Main Program '**WordCountMain**' accepts input text file.
 Suppose if you missed to pass input file by default it will take ‘gpl-3.0.txt’.

 •	Created Interface ‘FindWordCount‎’ to implement method to reads text file and counts often occurred words.